Marco Silva: Everton

-Silva was dismissed on 5 December 2019, after a 5–2 defeat to city rivals Liverpool which left the team in 18th place.
+Silva extended Everton's home winning streak to six games on 1 September 2019 for the first time since April 2017 with a 3–2 win over Wolverhampton Wanderers.
+He was dismissed on 5 December, after a 5–2 defeat to city rivals Liverpool which left the team in 18th place.

 Fulham

 On 1 July 2021, Silva was appointed as head coach at recently relegated Championship club Fulham on a three-year contract, after Scott Parker had left to join Bournemouth.
 After leading them to 13 points out of a possible 15 in the first five matches of the season, he won the Manager of the Month award for August.
-In January 2022, the Craven Cottage club scored 19 goals over three matches, making them the first English team since Chester City in 1933 to score six times or more in three consecutive fixtures; as a result, he earned another monthly accolade.
-On 19 April, the side secured an immediate return to the top division after a 3–0 win over Preston North End, confirming the league title two weeks later after beating Luton Town 7–0 and totalling 106 goals, a competition-best after Manchester City's 108 in 2001–02.
+In January 2022, the team scored 19 goals over three matches, making them the first English team since Chester City in 1933 to score six times or more in three consecutive fixtures; as a result, he earned another monthly accolade.
+On 19 April, the team secured an immediate return to the top division after a 3–0 win over Preston North End, confirming the league title two weeks later after beating Luton Town 7–0 and totalling 106 goals, a competition-best after Manchester City's 108 in 2001–02.

+Silva apologised after being sent off due to improper conduct during a 3–1 defeat away to Manchester United in the FA Cup quarter-finals on 19 March 2023, following the dismissal of his player Willian for handball.
+On 4 April, he received a two-game ban for the events.
+In the post-season, following a tenth-place finish, he turned down offers from Saudi Pro League sides Al-Ahli and Al Hilal, with contract offers reported as being as high as £40m over two years.

+In October 2023, Silva agreed to a new deal until 2026.
+On 19 December, he led his team to their first ever League Cup semi-final, beating Everton on penalties before bowing out to Liverpool 3–2 on aggregate.

+On 18 May 2025, Silva's Fulham broke their previous Premier League points tally with 54.
+This was achieved with a 3–2 away victory over Brentford, and they eventually finished 11th.